 You’ve kind of shaped me into the person I am today.
 From being the only person I genuinely care about and defend even if it’s your mistake, you’ve made me realise that being myself is okay, even if that person is a little skewed.

 Now, I’m not sure where all of this is coming from.
 Maybe it’s because I spoke to you twelve hours ago and I’m feeling a little nostalgic.
 Or maybe it’s because you’re the one human who provides me with the purest form of ecstasy.
-Or maybe it’s because you’re graduating collage in a few months.
+Or maybe it’s because you’re graduating college in a few months.
 Whatever it is, and if you happen to read it, I know you will pick up on my grammatical errors and any other factual inaccuracies but I hope you know how much I love you.
 I mean, if tackling you to the ground with a bear hug and making incomprehensible sounds at you doesn’t convey it, I don’t know what does.

 In a very me way, you’re my best and I’m so proud of you.
 You’ve grown into this charming oddity and I still don’t understand you but you’re a little more than okay.
 To more ice-cream, odd combinations, corn dog cakes with honey mustard frosting, Mario Kart playing and grocery store trips.
 From an annoying, snobby younger sister to a wise, modest older brother, you’re my role model.
 It sounds like a lot of pressure, but your awkwardly adorable ways make you so precious and special, it’s easy for you.